-Soho Pottery Ltd., established in 1904 in Tunstall, England, was a notable producer of earthenware and porcelain.
-The company later relocated to Cobridge, Staffordshire, a region renowned for its pottery industry.
+Soho Pottery Ltd., established in the early 20th century in Tunstall, Staffordshire, was a notable producer of earthenware and semi-porcelain.
+The company later operated from the Elder Works in Cobridge, part of the historic Stoke-on-Trent pottery region.

 Georgian